fur-q/lua-ircclient/doc/ircclient.md

 ##### options.DEBUG

 If set, and if libircclient is compiled with debug symbols, send additional debug information to STDOUT.

 ##### options.STRIPNICKS

-If set, automatically strip the host part of IRC masks passed to callbacks (i.e. get_nick).
+If set, automatically strip the host part of IRC masks passed to callbacks.

 ##### options.SSL_NO_VERIFY